Three 6 Mafia: 1993–1996: Debut, Mystic Stylez and Chapter 1: The End

 The first notable release from members of the group that dropped in 1993 was DJ Paul and Lord Infamous's Come With Me to Hell, which featured original forms of future Three 6 Mafia hits such as "Tear da Club Up" and "Porno Movie".
 Paul's "DJ Paul Volume 12" mixtape was also released at this time.
 That same year, while recording music for "The Backyard Posse", Lord Infamous rapped a line referring to his crew as the "Triple Six Mafia".
 The group later adopted the name, seeing that the name more closely matched the bleak and dark imagery of their music.

 Juicy J had yet to release a notable work of his own at this point, but in 1994 that would change with Vol. 9: It's On and Vol. 10: Chronicles of the Juice Manne.
 Similar to Paul and Infamous's works the previous year, these tapes featured what would turn out to be some of the framework of future hit songs.

 Also in 1994, the group added its fourth official member, rapper Koopsta Knicca (Robert Cooper Phillips).
 Following the addition, the group released their first unified release with the mixtape Smoked Out, Loced Out, which featured fellow budding local rappers Gangsta Blac, Kingpin Skinny Pimp, Lil Fly, 211, K-9, Lil Glock and S.O.G.
 That same year, Koopsta Knicca recorded the original version of what would become his first solo album, Da Devil's Playground.

 1994 also marked a significant milestone for the group, when Paul and Juicy, alongside local entrepreneur Nick Scarfo, formed Prophet, their first imprint.
 Through the label, the Prophet Posse was created, which was a looser collective that consisted of several local Memphis rappers who associated closely with Paul and Juicy J and ultimately signed onto the label, but were not members of Triple 6 Mafia.
 It was at this time when Juicy J's older brother, Project Pat, emerged with his debut, Solo Tape.

-In 1995 the group filled out when it officially added rappers Crunchy Black and Gangsta Boo.
+In 1995 the group filled out when it officially added North Memphis rapper Crunchy Black and Whitehaven, Memphis rapper Gangsta Boo.
 It was later this year when the group shifted its name to Three 6 Mafia and released its debut album Mystic Stylez on Prophet.
 The LP earned them widespread recognition and attention locally and in the southern underground hip-hop scene, and as a result, Prophet landed a distribution deal with Select-O-Hits.
 The group's first song on the radio was "Da Summa".